How to clean a microwave - fail-safe methods to get your microwave sparkling

 You can pick up portable microwave steam cleaners for under £10 on Amazon, such as the popular Angry Mama microwave steam cleaner, but you will still need to add a mix of water and white vinegar to them and it may prove just as easy to follow the tips above.

-However, the benefit of microwave steam cleaners are that these products can be reused up to a hundred times and require minimal prep.
+However, the benefit of microwave steam cleaners is that these products can be reused up to a hundred times and require minimal prep.

-If your microwave is beyond saving with a deep clean, it might be time to look at our pick of the best microwaves and invest in a new model, and endeavour to clean this one more often in the future.
+If your microwave is beyond saving with a deep clean, it might be time to look at our pick of the best microwaves, invest in a new model, and try your hand at cleaning this one more often.

 How do you clean a microwave naturally?